A Guide to Taxation in Mutual Funds!

-Now, when it comes to taxation of dividends paid out on mutual funds, it is done by adding the dividend to the investor’s taxable income and then the individual income tax slab rate is applicable; this is in accordance with the amendments made by union budget of 2020.
+Now, when it comes to taxation of dividends paid out on mutual funds, it is done by adding the dividend to the investor’s taxable income, and then the individual income tax slab rate is applicable; this is in accordance with the amendments made by the union budget of 2020.

 Earlier, dividends were tax-free in the hands of investors since the companies paid the Dividend distribution tax (DDT) before sharing the profits with the investors.

 Dividends (received from domestic companies) of up to Rs.
 10,00,000 per year were tax-free in the hands of the investors during this period.
 Dividends above Rs.
 10 lakhs were subject to a dividend distribution tax of 10%.

 Aside from the dividends and capital gains taxes, there is also a securities transaction tax (STT).

 When you acquire or sell mutual fund units of an equity or a hybrid mutual fund, the government charges an STT of 0.001%.
 It is important to note that selling units of debt funds are exempt from the STT.